5th Workshop of Working Group 2 (WGII) "Hazards and disaster risk management in Mountains"

 Following on from the implementation of WGII activities, the 5th workshop aims to further address the issue of the effects of forests and check dams on solid transport regulation in torrent catchments, based on a second case study in France (the 4th workshop was held in Traunkirchen – Austria - in June 2018).

 The workshop aims to discuss the effects of forest and protection works on bedload input and torrent dynamics.
 Particular focus will be made on the complementary nature of forest and protection works and how to assess this complementarity.
 More information can be found here.

-European Forestry Commission Working Party on the Management of Mountain Watersheds
+32nd session of the EFC Working Party on Management of Mountain Watersheds

 Protection forests in European mountain regions

 The session will focus on the protective functions of forests in mountain watersheds in a changing climate.
 Forests provide many services; some of these are protective functions that are important for humans and the environment.
 Mountain forests indeed play an important role in actively protecting from avalanche detachment, hindering landslides, stopping rockfall, preventing erosion and reducing runoff through deep soil formation.
 The aim of the session will be to gather and share different experiences and impacts of protective forests in a changing climate.
 A field excursion will be organized to the Alpine Stubai Valley.

 Registration Form for the Conference on "Protective Functions of Forests in a Changing Climate"